shabble/irssi-scripts/vim-mode/README.md

 and follow the instructions at the top of that file for installation.

-If you don't need Ex-mode, you can run vim_mode.pl without the uberprompt.pl script, but it is recommended.
+If you don't need Ex-mode, you can run vim_mode.pl without the uberprompt.pl script, but it is strongly recommended that you use it.

 ### Irssi requirements